michaelmaratita/AWS-Start-Stop-Automation/docs/start_stop_code.md

 This module handles email notifications via AWS SNS as part of an EC2 instance orchestration workflow.
 It builds dynamic email content based on the instance lifecycle status (start/stop) and sends alerts to administrators.

 ### 📦 Dependencies
-- `boto3`: AWS SDK for SNS operations.
+- `boto3.client('sns')`: AWS SDK client for SNS operations.
-- `Logger`: Custom CloudWatch logging formatter.
+- `Logger`: Used to format email notifications.
 - `EC2Instance`: EC2 state retriever (used for end-state snapshots).
 - `server_lists`, `environments`: Define grouped instance lists and their phase (e.g., Dev, Test, PreProd).